vitessio/website/content/en/docs/user-guides/schema-changes/_index.md

 1. Design: the developer designs a change, tests locally
 2. Publish: the developer calls for review of their changes (e.g. on a Pull Request)
-3. Review: developer's cooleagues and database engineers to check the changes and their impact
+3. Review: developer's colleagues and database engineers to check the changes and their impact
 4. Formalize: what is the precise `ALTER TABLE` statement to be executed?
 If running with `gh-ost` or `pt-online-schema-change`, what are the precise command line flags?
 5. Locate: where does this change need to go?
 Which keyspace/cluster?
 Is this cluster sharded?
 What are the shards?
   Having located the affecetd MySQL clusters, which is the `primary` server per cluster?